vsbpan/herbivar/README.md

 ```
 ## Vignette

-You can access the vignette via this command:
+You can access the vignette via the command below.
+Alternatively, you can find the knitted HTML file in the **vignettes** folder.

 ```{r}
 browseVignettes("herbivar")